Xerips/ArchLinux/Defence!/Wazuh-SIEM/readme.md

 **Install Ubuntu Server:**

 1. Hop through the install prompts, I decided to go with the regular ubuntu server, not the ubuntu server minimized.
 I did a quick google and it looks like minimized doesn't install any text editors or other tools that might be necessary to set things up, so we will just go with the standard.
-2. I've just gone with default settings, use all disk space, install OpenSSH (Don't have the keys pre-setup but we need OpenSSH), yadda yadda...
+2. When you get to "Guided Storage Configuration" select `( ) Custom storage layout`
+3. Create a boot partition:

+   - Select "free space" under AVAILABLE DEVICES, Select "Add GPT Partition", Size: `512M`, Format: `Leave unformatted`

+4. Create a swap partition:

+   - Select "free Space", "Add GPT Partition", Size: 8192M", Format: "swap"

+5. Create root partition:

+   - Select "free space", "Add GPT Partition", Size: <leave blank for use entire disk>", format: "ext4"

+- I've decided to go with one large partition because I'm not exactly sure how much space is going to be used up in /var, /opt, /home, etc.
+- This option lets us run, configure, and install anything we need on our ubuntu server without having to worry about running out of space in a partition we underestimate.

+3. Skip for now on Upgrade to Ubuntu Pro.
+4. (X) Install OpenSSH server
-3. You can look through the "Featured Server Snaps" to see if anything looks interesting, we are just using wazuh on the server, so we shouldn't need any of these options.
+5. You can look through the "Featured Server Snaps" to see if anything looks interesting, we are just using wazuh on the server, so we shouldn't need any of these options.
-4. Virt-manager can't automatically unmount the installation ISO with the machine running, so after everything is done installing, we have to reboot, then force shutdown, then click the lightbulb at the top of the virtual machine window that was running our installation.
-Check that your SATA CDROM1 (or wherever you're iso was mounted) has "no media selected" for "Source path:".
-For me, it unmounted the ISO after the force shutdown, but if it doesn't just unmount it before restarting.
-5. Restart the server and it should boot right up.
-Once it's started we can SSH into the server from our host machine.
+6. If you get errors after selecting "Reboot now," just ctrl+c and it should be able to reboot (it will unmount the installation media).

 - From the server enter `ip a` to see the IP of the server
 - From your host machine, enter `ssh <server IP>` and use the user password that you set up in install to login.
 - You're now logged in as the user you created during the server install process.

-6. From here we're ready to install Wazuh!
+7. From here we're ready to install Wazuh!

+- If you're going the clone route (recommended), clone your "Ubuntu-22.04-Server" to "Wazuh-FreshInstall" by right clicking on the ubuntu server in virt-manager.

 **Install Wazuh Server, Dashboard and Indexer:**
 The Wazuh documentation is pretty easy to follow.
 We will just need to follow the [Quickstart](https://documentation.wazuh.com/current/quickstart.html) guide to get us up and running.